tylerbessire/prompt-brickz/README.md

 **AI Prompt Engineering Made Magic** ✨

-Transform any prompt into professional-grade output through intuitive brick selection and automatic two-pass optimization the help of Brickz wizard.
+Transform any prompt into professional-grade output through Brickz!
+Brickz are tag words of phrases that you can drag and drop into a template to optimize your query.
+Intuitive brick selection and automatic two-pass optimization are all done with the help of Brickz wizard.
+He will analyze your code, prompt, idea etc, and produce a template and list of suggestion Brickz to use.
+My end goal is to speed up Model evaluations and alignment A/B by magnitudes if possible.

 ![Prompt Brickz](https://img.shields.io/badge/AI-Prompt%20Engineering-orange)
 ![Version](https://img.shields.io/badge/version-2.0-blue)